 SDG Indicator 4.c.5: The indicator is defined as the ratio of annual statutory teacher compensation for a teacher with typical qualifications and 15 years of experience (numerator) to the annual earnings of similarly qualified individuals (denominator).

 Teacher salary data is collected through UIS country data collection while salaries of professional occupations are obtained from ILOSTAT and the ratio is calculated by the UIS.
 The exception is for countries which participate in the OECD’s Education at a Glance; in which case, the data is drawn from this report in the order preference described in the calculation method.

 UNESCO Institute for Statistics

-To give an idea of the relative attractiveness of the teaching profession compared to other professions requiring a similar level of qualification.
+To provide a measure of the relative attractiveness and fairness of pay of the teaching profession compared to other professions requiring a similar level of qualification.
 The rationale is that if salaries in the teaching profession are attractive, it is more likely to attract quality candidates.

 By level of education.